FaiLuReH3Ro/ibm-da-capstone-py/README.md

 ### Tableau Dashboard

 I applied dashboard creation skills to create a shareable and interactive dashboard with Tableau.
-Users can easily explore and find information about the current technology usage, future usage, and survey demographics.
+Users can easily explore and find information about technology usage, future usage, and survey demographics.

 [Survey Results Dashboard](https://public.tableau.com/views/SurveyResultsDashboard_17555489432820/CurrentTechnologyUsage?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ### Plotly Dash Dashboard

-As a bonus project, I decided to create a dashboard with the Dash framework from scratch.
-I applied Python programming with the Plotly library to create an interactive dashboard in the form of a live web application.
-Similar to the Tableau dashboard, it contains charts about current technology trends, future trends, and demographics.
+As a bonus project, I created a dashboard with the Dash framework from scratch.
+I applied Python programming with the Plotly library to create an interactive dashboard as a live web application.
+Like the Tableau dashboard, it contains charts about current technology trends, future trends, and demographics.

 [Stack Overflow Survey Dashboard](https://github.com/FaiLuReH3Ro/dev-survey-dashboard)